BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### Optional Step: Use MicroSDs for SSKR Active Backup

 **Obstructed Adversary:** Key Fragility

+**Created Adversary:** Internal Theft, Sophisticated Physical Theft

 You may have already used MicroSDs to back up your recovery key, as strongly suggested in the core procedure.
-If you are using Gordian Seed Tool to store one of your active seeds, you can use the same procedure, and the same MicroSDs[^33], to back up one of your active keys.
+If you are using Gordian Seed Tool to store one of your active seeds, you can use the same procedure, and the same MicroSDs[^33], to back up that active seed.

+Be aware, this can create a shift in the risk profile of your setup.
+As discussed in **Appendix III**, the default scenario has one situation where theft at two locales does not compromise your assets: when both the Primary and Secondary locales are burgled.
+Because this optional step places shares of two keys on each MicroSD, theft at two locations is now _guaranteed_ to offer the opportunity to compromise your assets.
+It's ultimately a question of how you balance the threat of loss vs. theft.
+If you still are concerned about accidental loss, add on this step, but if you are concerned about theft, don't.
+A more sophisticated scenario where shares from different keys were stored at different places could entirely obviate this threat, but that complexity is beyond the scope of this scenario.

 **_Add the following to the end of Step F:_**